ku27/yodabytes-blog/_posts/2015-06-03-netty-channelpool.md

 title: Netty Channel Pool
 date: '2015-06-03T16:32:00-08:00'
 tags:
-- batman
-- kung fu panda
-- matrix
-- star wars
+- Netty
 ---

-Netty released ChannelPools in their most version 4.0.28 release: http://netty.io/news/2015/05/07/4-0-28-Final.html
+Netty released ChannelPool in their most version 4.0.28 release: http://netty.io/news/2015/05/07/4-0-28-Final.html

 While trying to use the pool, I came across an issue where the Channel pipeline was not getting initialized with the ChannelInitilizer setup in the Bootstrap.